U.S. Anti-Trust Law

 At the heart of anti-trust law is the consumer.
 If a practice has no legitimate business justification and it harms the consumer, then it is likely illegal.

-Consumers benefit when supply and demand naturally sets prices.
+Consumers benefit when supply and demand naturally set prices.
 When business competitors collude to fix prices, consumers suffer.
 Price fixing can involve raising, lowering, or stabilizing prices.
 However, it can also involve fixing interest rates, shipping charges, discounts, promotions, production and other factors that affect the final price for the consumer.

 An agreement among competitors that “rigs” or manipulates the bidding process is illegal.
 For instance, when competitors agree to bid a certain price or to take turns submitting the lowest bid, they are engaging in bid rigging.
 This practice harms the consumer by keeping prices artificially high.
-If there is collusion among competitors that affects the bid in any way it is illegal.
+If there is collusion among competitors that affect the bid in any way it is illegal.

 Market division is an agreement to divide sales territories or customers among competitors.
 Arrangements to sell exclusively in certain geographic regions or to certain customers results in a lack of competition which harms the consumer and often results in a violation of anti-trust law.
 Group

 A business may decide on its own with whom to do business.
 However, when a group of businesses agrees to boycott another business or individual, they may have broken the law.
-For instance, if a group of retail businesses threaten to boycott a manufacturer unless they cease operations with a competitor of theirs, their actions would likely be a violation of anti-trust law.
+For instance, if a group of retail businesses threatens to boycott a manufacturer unless they cease operations with a competitor of theirs, their actions would likely be a violation of anti-trust law.

 Trade associations generally provide services that are not only valuable to business members but to the public as well.
 However, trade organizations may not be used to hide anti-trust violations.
 In other words, if it is illegal outside of a trade organization, then it is illegal inside a trade organization.